covelloz/PyQt4_GUI_SHELL/README.md

 # PyQt4_GUI_SHELL
-#Written by Michael Covello -- lasted updated on 09-09-2016#
-#Written using PyQt4 libraries & designed using QtDesigner.
+--Written by Michael Covello -- lasted updated on 09-09-2016 --Written using PyQt4 libraries & designed using QtDesigner.

 #OVERVIEW
 A minimal GUI application that let's you select a CSV or TXT file for processing and select an output directory for an output file.